wesdoyle/python_epidemic_simulation/README.md

 ## Running

+### Manually run the simulation

+Python 3 is required.

 - Install dependencies:
     - `pip install -r requirements.txt`

 - Customize parameters
     - Edit any of the provided values in `constants.py` to change boundary conditions.
     - the `PreventativeMeasure.SELECTED` array provides the active `PreventativeMeasures`

+- Run the simulation
+    - `python universe.py`

+A `Makefile` is provided for convenience.

  ## Credits

 Thank you to [Vue Minh Khue's example](https://github.com/khuevu/pygames/tree/master/bouncingball), from which I adapted basic 2-dimensional particle interactions for simulating collisions between circular objects in `pygame`.